HKUtopia

 Recent research directions

-Graphene oxide as a protective layer link
+Graphene as a C-reactive protein (CRP) sensor link video

 Bio-inspired, bio-mimic, and bio-based materials